uservan/uservan.github.io/_pages/about.md

 {% include base_path %}

-I’m a PhD student in CWRU where I am fortunately advised by Prof. Xiaotian Han.
+I’m a PhD student in CWRU where I am fortunately advised by Prof. [Xiaotian Han](https://ahxt.github.io/).
 Prior to that, I received my M.S. from [UCR](https://www.ece.ucr.edu/), and my B.S. from [Central South University](https://soa.csu.edu.cn/).

 Research Interests
 ======
-* My research interest lies in Natural Language Processing (NLP).
+* My research focuses on large language models (LLMs), with a particular emphasis on accelerating inference and enhancing their mathematical reasoning capabilities.

 Education
 ======